artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 Your conceptual deconstructions remind me of śūnyatā, a tenet of the Madhyamaka Buddhist tradition. Śūnyatā says that _nothing_ has svabhāva---essence, inherent existence, or true identity.

 Dijon:: Thanks for sharing.
-I would like to learn more about śūnyatā, because it seems to me that there must be some fundamental things, perhaps particles, that inherently exist.
+I'd like to learn more about śūnyatā because it seems to me that there must be some fundamental things, perhaps particles, that inherently exist.
 If this weren't the case, then how could anything exist?
-Said another way, although I think our minds project the _concept of a bee_ onto an external reality, I still think there aggregates of fundamentally existing things which we call bees.
+Said another way, although I think our minds project the _concept of a bee_ onto an external reality, I still think there are aggregates of fundamentally existing things which we call bees.

+Eurus:: Before I continue, I should point out that I'm not especially well-acquainted with Madhyamaka thought, so my comments may not be precisely correct.

+Dijon:: I appreciate that you are willing to engage with me on these important question, even if you aren't entirely sure of your own beliefs.
+Please continue!

 Eurus:: Śūnyatā doesn't say that nothing exists, but only that nothing has svabhāva---essence, inherent existence, or true identity. Śūnyatā is closely related to dependent origination, or pratītyasamutpāda.
 According to this doctrine, all phenomena arise in dependence upon other phenomena, which themselves arise in dependence upon other phenomena.
 Dependent origination leads to śūnyatā because phenomena can't exist independently.
 Things do exist _conventionally_, similar to how Theseus's ship exists conventionally.
 The error is to think that anything exists in-and-of-itself.